 - B. A player keeps their Llanowar Elf in with their land, and their opponent attacks thinking they have no blockers.

-- C. A player casts Path to Exile, and forgets to remind their opponent that that they have the opportunity to search for a basic land.
+- C. A player casts Path to Exile, forgets to remind their opponent that that they have the opportunity to search for a basic land and, as a result, they don’t search.

 In each of these examples, a player takes an action or fails to take an action in a way that is impacted by illegal communication.
 In the first example, the opponent makes a choice regarding the discard spell assuming that the player has three cards in their hand, while they actually have four.
 In the second, the player has violated section 4.7 of the MTR by keeping a creature with their lands, and the opponent assumes that the player has no blockers.
 In the third case, the player violates MTR 4.2 by assuming that the opponent chose not to search.
 In each case, it isn’t the illegal information that causes the infraction, but rather the opponent acting on the illegal information.
 If a player keeps their Llanowar Elf with their lands, but the opponent doesn’t make an attack assuming that the player has no blockers, then no infraction has occurred.
 However, judges should step in to clarify the board state before an infraction occurs.